India GST - ZVC India - billing currency is INR

-If you are located in a Special Economic Zone (SEZ), and you (1) provide your GSTIN, (2) confirm you are located in an SEZ in your Zoom account and (3) you confirm that the services are required for use in your authorized operations, then the supplies that Zoom makes to you will be taxable at the zero rate of GST.
+If you are located in a Special Economic Zone (SEZ), you (1) provide your GSTIN and (2) the GSTIN provided indicates that you are located in a Special Economic Zone, then the supplies that Zoom makes to you will be taxable at the zero rate of GST.

-ZVC India will verify SEZ status with the Indian Tax Authorities when submitting its GST returns and will contact any customers that have selected SEZ status but are not currently listed in an SEZ according to the Indian tax authorities.
+ZVC India will verify SEZ status with the Indian Tax Authorities when submitting its GST returns.
+If during this process it is identified that a customer does not have valid SEZ status, ZVC India reserves the right to charge GST on any future invoices issued.
 ZVC India may further request for a declaration of use of the services in the authorized operations of the SEZ/ SEZ unit.

 Where a customer cannot confirm SEZ status then ZVC India will collect GST on supplies made.